 Disney is one of the most valuable stocks in the country and a member of the Dow Jones Industrial Average Index that monitors 30 top stock market brands.
 These stocks are highly volatile and among the first to be worst hit by h changes in national economic dynamics.
 In the last five months, for instance, it has shed close to $60 (40%) off its value.
-Such volatility should be enough warning and a call for diversification.

 For the longest time, experts would only have to take into account indicators of changes in national economics like household earnings when analyzing Disney stock.
 Its penetration into the global economy has only served to expose the entertainment giant to large economic determinants.

 The near 40% loss of stock market value in the past few months can, for instance, be attributed to the ongoing COVID-19 healthcare pandemic.
 The Disney stock started taking a hit after the closure of Disney theme parks in its secondary markets like China and long before the first Coronavirus case was reported in the U.S.

 Disney is a reputable company with big brands under its belt, but even then it has some risks, and you need to be up to date with the company proceedings and plans.
 Though it’s not a must to keep an eye on the daily price changes if your investment is long term, it will do you good to know what Disney is planning and how those plans will affect your investment.